 The external generative organs of the female are the Mons Veneris, the Labia Majora, the Labia Minora, the Clitoris, the Meatus Urinarius and the Orifice of the Vagina.
-The term Nulva, as generally applied, includes all these parts.
+The term Vulva, as generally applied, includes all these parts, terior boundary of the perineum.